-Forest agriculture impact on climate and
+Forest agriculture and its impact on environment, climate and biodiversity

-Forest agriculture may have a number of positive on both environment, climate and biodiversity if it is developed and applied correctly
+Forest agriculture may have a number of positive effects on both environment, climate and biodiversity if it is developed and applied correctly.

-Forest agriculture is not common in Denmark which may be due to the fact that it is not possible to receive subsidies for forest agriculture.
-However, this seems to change the reformed EU common agricultural polic
+Forest agriculture is not common in Denmark, which may be due to the fact that it is not possible to receive subsidies for forest agriculture.
+However, this seems to change with the reformed EU common agricultural policy.

-At a request from the Danish Agricultural A ers from Department of Agroecology, De Science and Department of Bioscience, have examined the impact of forest agri ment, climate and biodiversity.
-Based a minimum criteria to be applied in rela regulations.
+At a request from the Danish Agricultural Agency, researchers from Department of Agroecology, Department of Food Science and Department of Bioscience, Aarhus University, have examined the impact of forest agriculture on environment, climate and biodiversity.
+Based on this, they suggest minimum criteria to be applied in relation to the subsidy regulations.

-Effects depend on the actual cult
+Effects depend on the actual cultivation system

-The researchers state that forest a concept covering various combinati horticulture with very different trees production purposes.
-Therefore, it s evaluate the general impact on the Tommy Dalgaard, Department of University, explains:

--Generally, forest agriculture may have a positive impac on both environment, climate and biodiversity if it is optimally developed and tended to: and at the same time, we may expect improved animal welfare by combining fores agriculture and free-range livestock.
-However, the effect depend on the actual cultivation system, and this aspect is the main topic to be investigated within the framework of huge EU project called MIXED (2020-2024).
+The researchers state that forest agriculture is a broad concept covering various combinations of agriculture and horticulture with very different trees/bushes and different production purposes.
+Therefore, it seems rather difficult to evaluate the general impact on the ecosystem.
+Professor Tommy Dalgaard, Department of Agroecology at Aarhus University, explains: - Generally, forest agriculture may have a positive impact on both environment, climate and biodiversity if it is optimally developed and tended to; and at the same time, we may expect improved animal welfare by combining forest agriculture and free-range livestock.
+However, the effects depend on the actual cultivation system, and this aspect is the main topic to be investigated within the framework of a huge EU project called MIXED (2020-2024).

-Regarding biodiversity, the researchers estimate that agriculture will increase the genetic structural analysis at variation in habitats in cultivation areas.
-With time will allow for an increased supply and diversity regions, shelter habitats breeding locations as well as enthat animat species have the possibility of living the imperior.
-This will increase the "auna cladities by the mammals, birds and insects."
+Regarding biodiversity, the researchers estimate that forest agriculture will increase the genetic, structural and functional variation in habitats in cultivation areas.
+With time, this will allow for an increased supply and diversity regarding feed, shelter, habitats, breeding locations as well as ensuring that animal species have the possibility of living their natural behavior.
+This will increase the fauna biodiversity for both mammals, birds and insects.